tellor-io/dataSpecs/README.md

 ## For Tellor Users:

 ### **Price data**:
 First check if the price data is already being reported [here](https://feeds.tellor.io/).
-If it is not, [please fill this out.](https://github.com/tellor-io/dataSpecs/issues/new/choose)
+If it is not, [please fill this out.](https://github.com/tellor-io/dataSpecs/issues/new?template=new_spot_price.yaml)

-Need a spot price from Tellor?
-Generate a unique identifier, or query ID, for the `asset/currency` pair using [this tool](https://queryidbuilder.tellor.io).
-After, use that ID to [pay reporters](https://docs.tellor.io/tellor/command-line-usage/leveraging-layerd/creating-transactions#sending-a-tip-data-request) to put that data on-chain.
-Then retrieve the reported spot price from the oracle [like this](https://docs.tellor.io/tellor/using-tellor-data/integrating-tellor-data).

 ### **Custom data**:
 First, check in [`/types`](./types/) if there's already a query type that defines the data you need.

-If not, [create a new query type](#create-new-query-type), [pay reporters](https://docs.tellor.io/tellor/command-line-usage/leveraging-layerd/creating-transactions#sending-a-tip-data-request) to put that data on-chain, and retrieve that data from a Tellor oracle [like this](https://docs.tellor.io/tellor/using-tellor-data/integrating-tellor-data).
+If not, please this fill this out [create a new query type](#create-new-query-type), [pay reporters](https://docs.tellor.io/tellor/command-line-usage/leveraging-layerd/creating-transactions#sending-a-tip-data-request) to put that data on-chain, and retrieve that data from a Tellor oracle [like this](https://docs.tellor.io/tellor/using-tellor-data/integrating-tellor-data).

 ## For Tellor Reporters:
 To find out what data to report, there's two options: